jshawtime/saywhatwant/READMES-current/00-PROMPT-MAKER-SYSTEM/README.md

 - **Green text** = Changed in this iteration
 - **White text** = Unchanged from previous version

-## The Magic
+## The Magic (ALIVE Architecture)

-You never edit code.
-You just:
+**ALIVE Mode 2 - Fully Autonomous:**

+You never:
+- Edit code files
+- Message Cursor in chat
+- Manually trigger updates

+You only:
-1. Paste conversations
+1. Paste conversation into web form
-2. Give feedback
-3. Cursor updates everything
-4. You copy and test
+2. Click submit button

+**Then autonomously:**
+- App logs instructions to console
+- Cursor monitors logs (watching terminal)
+- Cursor sees submission + instructions
+- Cursor creates internal todo list
+- Cursor executes: analyze → update → refresh
+- Page auto-updates with new prompt
+- You see changes highlighted in green

+**The application programs Cursor.
+Cursor executes.
+You just observe.**

+### How Cursor Monitors

+When you open the viewer, Cursor can monitor your terminal:
+- Watches for `🎯 ALIVE_MODE_2_CONVERSATION_SUBMITTED 🎯` markers
+- Reads the logged conversation
+- Sees numbered instruction list
+- Creates todos from instructions
+- Executes autonomously

+**No chat needed.
+Just click submit in the browser.**

 **Cursor is the engine.
-Code is the execution layer.**
+Code is the execution layer.
+Logs are the programming interface.**